 Email marketing offers many personalisation options, yet not all brands are leveraging this functionality to their advantage.
 With the rise of hyper-personalisation that allows companies to target niche audiences with messages tailored to their real-time needs, marketers should ensure that they have the necessary systems in place to reap the benefits.

 Personalisation in the 21st Century

 Email marketing already enables personalisation of properties such as the from, to and subject line fields with the option to add emojis to express the sentiment of the content.
 Marketers can also personalise variables including a person’s name, account number and certain sections of content.

 List segmentation allows marketers to deliver tailored content to a specific segment of their database, but dynamic content that leverages subscriber and behaviour data enables communication that is truly relevant.

-Dynamic content can be linked to pre- and post-purchase behaviour; gender; age; birthdays; geolocation, weather conditions and shopping cart abandonment.
+Dynamic content can be linked to variables like pre- and post-purchase behaviour, gender, age, birthdays, geolocation, weather conditions, or even shopping-cart abandonment.
 Marketers can track subscribers’ online behaviour on their website to establish what they’re interested in and serve them dynamic content prior to them becoming customers.
 Post-purchase dynamic content can include messages about products that will complement a past purchase or messages with a callout of when last a customer used a service or purchased a product.
 Travel companies are good at taking advantage of this data to inform travellers of special offers to their favourite destinations.

 Customers’ date of birth is the opportune time to highlight a special tailored to their interest, buy-one-get-one-free specials or a voucher to celebrate the special day.